brianbrennan/personal_site/blog/Prototype_speed_test.md

 }
 ```

 Here we simply have two arrays, one for closure dice, and the other for prototype dice.
-After that we have a loop to make 100 objects in the array of the relative types that use that afforementioned methods.
+After that we have a loop to make 100 objects in the array of the relative types that use that aforementioned methods.
 Next, I tried testing the speed of initiatig the roll method on each of these objects.
 ```javascript
 //roll once for each instance in dice